visgl/math.gl/docs/modules/crs/api-reference/spatial-reference.md

 Only `explicit` and `default` references contain a definition.
 Narrow on `state` before accessing `definition`, `representation`, or `alternatives`.

+`ReadonlyCRSDefinition` is a serialized string or a deeply readonly PROJJSON object.
+Mutable PROJJSON inputs remain assignable to this type, while descriptors returned by `createSpatialReference()` prevent both top-level and nested mutation at compile time and runtime.

 ## Provenance values